-Influencing Style: This section explores the interpersonal skills of the candidate, examining facets of their behaviour such as persuasiveness, emotional intelligence and the ability to navigate the ‘politics’ of an organization.
+Influencing Style: This section explores the interpersonal skills of the candidate, examining facets of their behavior such as persuasiveness, emotional intelligence, and the ability to navigate the ‘politics’ of an organization.

 Management Strategies: As the final component of the report, this section deviates from the tone of the other sections.
 Rather than describing the characteristics of the candidate, this section gives suggestions as to how an organization may maximize the effectiveness of the candidate in terms of what should be provided in the workplace, such as whether freedom from repetitive routine should be ensured.

 The results of the full PI Behavioral Assessment are also used to group the candidate into one of 17 “Reference Profiles”, which are separated into 4 categories: